kristinriebe/FofIngest/README.md

 FofIngest
 ==========

 This code uses the DBIngestor library (https://github.com/adrpar/DBIngestor) to ingest Friends-Of-Friends (FOF) catalogues into a database.

-It assumes that these catalogues come in the binary format used by Stefan Gottloeber.
+It assumes that these catalogues come in the binary format used by Stefan Gottl&ouml;ber.
 Thus it is very specific, but can serve as an example for how to use the DBIngestor library and write your own binary reader.

-The code is based on the HelloWord program delivered with the DBIngestor.
+The code is based on the *HelloWord* program delivered with the DBIngestor.

 For any questions, please contact me at
 Kristin Riebe, kriebe@aip.de